09/01/2016 | Bye Bye Bed Bugs: How to Keep Your Hotel Free From Uninvited Guests

 Bed bugs don’t only hide in fabric and linens.
 They also like any dark place where they can hide and plan your establishment’s downfall.
 Rude, right?
 One way to fight their evildoing is by having your cleaning staff move the furniture in the room at least once a week.
 Have them pull the headboard away from the wall and check behind dressers and entertainment centers to see if any creatures have taken up lodging in your hotel room’s hidden places.

 Educate employees on proper at-home bed bug prevention

 Give your employees literature or a training seminar to teach them best practices for keeping bed bugs out of their homes.
 Remind them to always inspect second hand furniture before bringing it into their home, to wash used clothing in hot water as soon as it’s purchased and to be as vigilant about keeping an eye out for potential infestation at home as they are at work.

-Know who to contact in case, despite all your best efforts, bed bugs burrow their way into your establishment anyway.
+And, finally: Know who to contact in case, despite all your best efforts, bed bugs burrow their way into your establishment anyway.
 Experts like those at Assured Environments are available to answer your calls and ease your pest-related worries 24 hours a day, 7 days a week.
 Contact us today to learn more about how we can help you get rid of bed bugs and keep other creepy critters out of your place of business.